morescopm/camtrap-prep/README.md

 ## Installation

 Built with python==3.9.6
-Will need to download and install exiftool at: https://exiftool.org/ Ensure exiftool.exe lies within PATH.
+Will need to download and install exiftool at: https://exiftool.org/install.html Ensure exiftool.exe lies within PATH, if using conda, you can store the exe in your Scripts path.

 ### Example Installation Steps